Masters Memories: Golfing greatness at Augusta

-One of the most heartbreaking things in golf is seeing what looks to be a glorious final round setting up a sure fire victory go down in flames.
-With a whopping six shot lead going into the Sunday of the 1996 Masters, Greg Norman was pretty much nailed on to take home the prized jacket, but after one of the most famous collapses the sport had ever seen he left with tattered dreams.
-Paired in the final round with two time champion Nick Faldo, Norman maintained a four shot lead through seven holes before disaster stuck, as he lost five shots over five holes.
+One of the most heartbreaking things in golf is seeing what looks to be a glorious final round setting up a sure-fire victory go down in flames.
+With a whopping six-shot lead going into the Sunday of the 1996 Masters, Greg Norman was pretty much nailed on to take home the prized jacket, but after one of the most famous collapses the sport had ever seen he left with tattered dreams.
+Paired in the final round with two-time champion Nick Faldo, Norman maintained a four-shot lead through seven holes before disaster struck, as he lost five shots over five holes.
 Things went from bad to worse and a 67 from Faldo saw him gaining a green jacket that seemed destined to rest on the shoulders of ‘The Shark.’
-Alas Norman never claimed a title at Augusta despite some valiant efforts.
+Alas, Norman never claimed a title at Augusta despite some valiant efforts.

 2004 – Phil finds his form